ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 With these operations the pipeline is complete.
 The full pipeline for our example is:
 ::
-   // pipeline for hasFever AND (hasDyspnea OR hasTachycardia)
+   // aggregation pipeline for hasFever AND (hasDyspnea OR hasTachycardia)

    // filter documents on job_id and check validity of the nlpql_feature field {